boodah-consulting/n-vyro-governance/README.md

  * Bug Reporting
  * Funding

-If you spot something you think we could do with some help with your input is more than welcome.
+If you spot something that you think that we could improve, we are open to suggestions.

 We want to include as many people in this journey as possible, paving the way for a better way of producing products, partaking in work and interacting with businesses.